Will I Owe Income Tax on My Social Security Retirement Benefits?

 What planning opportunities are available if our provisional income exceeds the $34,000 limit as a single individual or the $44,000 limit when married?

 When trying to minimize federal taxes owed on social security benefits, the focus is on reducing taxable income for the year.
-When the taxable income is coming from sources such as pensions, annuities or required minimum distributions which cannot be eliminated, little can be done.
+When the taxable income is coming from sources such as pensions, annuities, or required minimum distributions, which cannot be eliminated, little can be done.
 In other cases where the taxable income is from traditional IRA withdrawals or capital gains, there are potential planning opportunities available.
 Here are two planning opportunities that come to mind:

-1. Eliminate IRA withdrawals and transactions which will result in realized capital gains for the year and use money in savings, money markets, or CD’s for living expenses.
-This will reduce the taxable income that is reported and therefore also reduce the provisional income.
+1. Eliminate IRA withdrawals and transactions, which will result in realized capital gains for the year, and use money in savings, money markets, or CDs for living expenses.
+This will reduce the taxable income that is reported and, therefore, also reduce the provisional income.

 2. Withdrawal money from a Roth IRA instead of a traditional IRA to reduce taxable income.
 Here is an example of two couples that require the same amount of annual income but are taxed very differently on their social security benefits.